fureyc/municipal-water-demand-forecasting/README.md

 5. `notebooks/05_interpreting_probabilistic_forecasts.ipynb`

 The point-forecasting holdout outputs are stored directly under `reports/`.
-Probabilistic calibration and interpretation summaries are stored under `reports/probabilistic/`.
+Probabilistic model-selection and calibration outputs are stored under `reports/probabilistic/calibration/`, interpretation outputs under `reports/probabilistic/interpretation/`, and the final out-of-sample probabilistic evaluation under `reports/probabilistic/final_holdout/`.

-README figures can be regenerated separately with `notebooks/06_readme_visualizations.ipynb`.
+README figures can be regenerated after the analysis is complete with `notebooks/06_readme_visualizations.ipynb`.

 ## Project status

 The current point-forecasting and probabilistic-forecasting analyses are complete.

-The original final holdout has been opened and will not be reused for further feature selection, hyperparameter tuning or model comparison.
-The subsequent probabilistic analysis is treated as new work and uses earlier chronological out-of-fold forecasts rather than retroactively modifying the reported holdout result.
+The April 2025–March 2026 period has now been used for the final point-forecasting evaluation and, after all probabilistic modeling and calibration choices were fixed, for a separate final out-of-sample probabilistic evaluation.
+It will not be reused for additional feature selection, hyperparameter tuning, calibration-method selection or model comparison.

 Potential extensions include:

 - archived one-day-ahead weather forecasts
 - dynamic blending of persistence and XGBoost
-- explicit transition or regime-switching models
+- explicit transition-day or regime-switching models
 - multi-step or hourly probabilistic forecasting
 - evaluation on another municipal water system
 - an interactive forecasting and conservation dashboard